jfcarter2358/calligraphy/docs/source/usage.rst

 Install
 ------------

-To use Caligraphy, first install it using pip:
+To use Calligraphy, first install it using pip:

 .. code-block:: console

-   (.venv) $ pip install caligraphy
+   (.venv) $ pip install calligraphy

 Writing Scripts
 ---------------

-See the :doc:`writing` section to get started writing scripts in Caligraphy.
+See the :doc:`writing` section to get started writing scripts in Calligraphy.

 Running Scripts
 ---------------